Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford: Automorphic data

-is the Borel {\em open embedding} (after projection to the first factor).
-In purely algebraic constructions of Shimura varieties it corresponds to infinitesimal Torelli theorems of the parametrized objects which can be proven purely algebraically. \end{PAR}
+is an {\em open embedding} after projection to the first factor (the Borel embedding).
+In purely algebraic constructions of Shimura varieties the axiom corresponds to infinitesimal Torelli theorems of the parametrized objects which can be proven purely algebraically. \end{PAR}

-\begin{PAR} The unipotent monodromy axiom (M) is satisfied because the cone $\sigma$ describing a boundary component sits per definition in $\nU_{\nSDB_Y,\R}(-1)$ and $\nU_{\nSDB_Y} \cong \G_a^u$ is a normal subgroup of $\nP_{\nSDB_Y}$.
-By construction the fundamental vector fields $\can_i$ of the action of $\G_m^{n_Y}$ on $\nSh({}^{K_Y}_{\nRPCD_Y} \nSDB_Y)$ lifted to the universal cover correspond to the basis-vectors of $(\nU_{\nSDB_Y} \cap K_Y)(-1)$ spanning $\sigma$.
-In cases, in which the mixed Shimura variety is constructed using a moduli problem of 1-motives as in \cite[2.7]{Hor14}, the unipotent monodromy axiom can be read off from the construction. \end{PAR}
+\begin{PAR} The unipotent monodromy axiom (M) is satisfied because the cone $\sigma$ describing a boundary component sits per definition in $\nU_{\nSDi,\R}(-1)$ and $\nU_{\nSDi} \cong \G_a^u$ is a normal subgroup of $\nP_{\nSDi}$ (cf.\@ e.g.\@ \cite[2.2]{Hor14} for its definition).
+By construction the fundamental vector fields $\can_i$ of the action of $\G_m^{n_Y}$ on $\nSh({}^{K_Y}_{\nRPCD_Y} \nSDi)$ lifted to the universal cover correspond to the basis-vectors of $(\nU_{\nSDi} \cap K_Y)(-1)$ spanning $\sigma$.
+In cases in which the mixed Shimura variety is constructed using a moduli problem of 1-motives as in \cite[2.7]{Hor14}, the unipotent monodromy axiom can be read off from the construction. \end{PAR}

-\begin{PROP}[Boundary vanishing condition (B)] Let $\nSDi$ be a mixed Shimura datum (e.g.\@ one of the boundary components $\nSDB_Y$), let $n$ be the dimension of $\nShD(\nSDi)$, let $Q$ be one of the quasi-parabolics parametrized by $\nShD(\nSDi)$, let $\omega$ be the $Q$-representation corresponding to the $\nP_{\nSD}$-equivariant bundle $\Omega^n_{\nShD(\nSDi)}$ on $\nShD(\nSDi)$, and let $u$ be the dimension of $\nU_{\nSDi}$.
+\begin{PROP}[Boundary vanishing condition (B)] Let $\nSDi$ be a mixed Shimura datum (e.g.\@ one of the boundary components $\nSDi$), let $n$ be the dimension of $\nShD(\nSDi)$, let $Q$ be one of the quasi-parabolics parametrized by $\nShD(\nSDi)$, let $\omega$ be the $Q$-representation corresponding to the $\nP_{\nSDi}$-equivariant bundle $\omega_{\nShD(\nSDi)} := \Omega^n_{\nShD(\nSDi)}$ on $\nShD(\nSDi)$, and let $u$ be the dimension of $\nU_{\nSDi}$.
 Then we have:

-for all $i \ge n-u$ provided $u \not=0$. \end{PROP} Note that all boundary strata $Y$ which come from rational polyhedral cones in the unipotent cone satisfy $\dim(Y) \ge n-u$. \begin{proof} W.l.o.g.\@ we may assume that the base field of the category of $Q$-representations is $\C$ and that all algebraic groups involved are defined over $\C$.
+for all $i \ge n-u$ provided that $u+v \not=0$. \end{PROP} Note that all boundary strata $Y$ which come from rational polyhedral cones in the unipotent cone of $\nSDi$ satisfy $\dim(Y) \ge n-u$. \begin{proof} W.l.o.g.\@ we may assume that the base field of the category of $Q$-representations is $\C$ and that all algebraic groups involved are defined over $\C$.
 We have the following zoo of connected linear algebraic groups (cf.\@ \cite[2.2]{Hor14} or \cite{Pink}):

-By definition of a mixed Shimura datum the Lie algebras of these groups have the following weights under $\SSS$:
+By definition of a mixed Shimura datum the Lie algebras of these groups have the following weights under $\SSS$ (acting via $\Ad \circ h$):

 We have the following sequence of affine morphisms